 Where can you buy vitamin C?

-You can buy vitamin C in a pharmacy or a drugstore.
+You can buy vitamin C at your chemist or a drugstore.
 You can also buy high-dose vitamin C online.

 For whom is vitamin C suitable as a food supplement?

 Vitamin C as a dietary supplement is suitable for all people who want to actively contribute to their health and well-being.
 Especially with an unbalanced diet, the need cannot always be met through nutrition.
 Increased consumption can also lead to a deficiency.
-Pregnant and breastfeeding women, people with chronic illnesses, smokers and also athletes should ensure an adequate vitamin C intake.
+Pregnant and breastfeeding women, people with chronic illnesses, smokers, as well as athletes should ensure an adequate vitamin C intake.